txx99/Glioblastoma-Analysis/README.md

 # Glioblastoma-Analysis
-Re-analysing glioblastoma data as performed by Wang et al. 2023 for Data Mining Group Presentation.
+Re-analysing gene expression data from glioblastoma samples as performed by Wang et al. 2023 for a group project.
+We perform DEA using R's limma package and attempt to recreate the authors' enhanced volcano plot and gene ontology enrichment plot.

 Source Paper: